elabftw/elabftw/documentation/docs/usage/user-guide/scheduler.md

 It is possible to use the scheduler (calendar) to book Resources.

+Bookings can repeat daily, weekly, or monthly.
+Choose the interval and number of occurrences when creating the booking.
+Recurring bookings are finite: a series can contain at most 100 reservations and span at most 10 years.
+A monthly series is rejected if its day does not exist in one of the requested months (for example, January 31 followed by February).

+Every occurrence is a normal reservation.
+Before creating or changing a series, eLabFTW checks every occurrence for resource permissions, booking limits, and conflicts.
+If one occurrence is invalid, none of the series is changed.
+When editing or deleting a recurring reservation, choose whether the action applies only to that reservation or to the complete series.
+Dragging or resizing an occurrence changes only that occurrence.

 Before proceeding, make sure you have a bookable resource.
 See [Make a resource bookable](./resources#making-a-resource-bookable) section.

 Select an item by typing its name in the searchbar.